fvall/fvall.github.io/content/flask-dashboard-2.md

 ## Updating our dashboard

 Time to pump the market data to our dashboard.
-First we need to define which symbols we will display in our dashboard.
+First, we need to define which symbols we will display in our dashboard.
 I will use 5 ETFs:

 1. [SPY](https://finance.yahoo.com/quote/SPY)
 2. [EZU](https://finance.yahoo.com/quote/EZU)